-Academic and Professional Standing Committee
+About the Academic and Professional Standing Committee (Effective September 1, 2022)

-Annually, the faculty and professional staff of the MSCD Program will select an Academic and Professional Standing (APS) Committee for a term of two years.
+Annually, the faculty and professional staff of the MSCD Program faculty will select an Academic and Professional Standing (APS) Committee for a term of one year.
 The Committee itself will select the Committee Chairperson.
 The Committee shall be composed of three faculty and/or professional staff members.
+The MSCD Program may choose to invite a faculty member to serve who holds a position outside of the MSCD program but whom the faculty feels would make an effective contribution to the team.
 No regular committee member may consider a case in which they are considered to have a conflict of interest, as determined by the MSCD Program Chair.
 The chair will designate an alternate member(s) to consider a case in place of a regular committee member deemed to have a conflict of interest or to fill the absence of a regular committee member.
-If additional alternates are necessary, the Committee Chairperson shall advise the MSCD Program Chair who shall bring the issue to the full program faculty.

-The APS Committee is a program level system for early detection of problems in academic or professional performance.
+The APS Committee is a program level system for early detection of problems in academic, clinical or professional performance.
 The APS Committee will:

-- 1. review criteria for performance review, - 2. make recommendations to the MSCD Program for updates or changes to the review process, - 3. receive requests for review of student performance, - 4. review requests for review of student performance, and - 5. make decisions on all reviewed requests.
+- 1. represent the MSCD Faculty in establishing criteria for performance review, - 2. make recommendations to the MSCD Program for modifications to the review process, - 3. receive and respond to requests from MSCD Program Faculty for review of student performance, - 4. review appropriate requests for review of student performance, and - 5. make decisions on all reviewed requests.